 What is the best month to visit Portugal?

-Where are the best places to visit in Northern Portugal?
+What are the best tourism places in Portugal?

 More About Portugal